numaproj/numaflow/docs/core-concepts/watermarks.md

 ## Watermark API

-When processing data in [User Defined Functions](../user-guide/user-defined-functions/user-defined-functions.md), you can get the current watermark through an API.
+When processing data in [user-defined functions](../user-guide/user-defined-functions/user-defined-functions.md), you can get the current watermark through an API.
 Watermark API is supported in all our client SDKs.

 ### Example Golang